igrishaev/teleward/README.md

 - `-t, --telegram.token`: the Telegram token you obtain from BotFather.
 Required, can be set via an env variable `TELEGRAM_TOKEN`.

+- `-m, --mode`: Working mode.
+Either `polling` or `webhook`, default is polling.

+- `--webhook.path`: Webhook path, default is `/telegram/webhook`.

+- `--webhook.server.host`: Hostname of the webhook server, default is `localhost`.

+- `-p, --webhook.server.port`: Port to listen in webhook mode, default is 8090.

 - `-l, --logging.level`: the logging level.
 Can be `debug, info, error`.
 Default is `info`.
 In production, most likely you will set `error`.